fossas/fossa-cli/docs/references/subcommands/test.md

 ## `fossa test`

 The test command checks whether the most-recent scan of your FOSSA project raised license-policy or vulnerability issues.
-This command is usually run immediately after `fossa analyze`
+This command is usually run immediately after `fossa analyze`.
+Please ensure you have ran `fossa analyze` and the project actually exists in FOSSA.

 - If there are issues, it prints them to stdout and fails with an exit code of 1
 - If there are no issues, it prints nothing and succeeds with an exit code of 0